Piriformis syndrome

 - Ultrasound-guided corticosteroid injections into the piriformis muscle can help reduce pain and inflammation in the short term.

-In severe cases, surgery may be necessary to relieve pressure on the pyramidal nerve.
-In any case, it is important to work with a medical professional to determine the best treatment plan for each individual case.
+- In severe cases, surgery may be necessary to relieve pressure on the sciatic nerve.

 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma and help you regain your quality of life.